 Third: If you worry about fueling all those off-peak power plants due to the added demand, recall that EVs might have 1/5 the fuel cost of ICEs (internal combustion engines).
-So most of the fuel they would have burned is not unused.
-Five times as much as needed to generate the electricity for the replacement EVs.
+So there’s a bunch of unused fuel.
+That unburnt gasoline can be used to generate 5 times more EV miles than it could have in ICEs.

 “Subsidies! – Not a Free Market”

-I’m on your side here.
-Congress took a ton of our money and gave it to Elon Musk to do things they wanted him to do.
-He did those things, then paid the money back with interest.
+I’m on your side here, conservatives.
+Congress once took a ton of our money and gave it to Elon Musk to do things they wanted him to do.
+He successfully did those things, then he paid the money back with interest.
 The Taxpayer made money off of Tesla (unlike most other automakers who have received bailouts).
-There used to be subsidies for purchasers, and now Congress has just passed more needless subsidies including adding charging stations (Tesla’s have doubled in the last two years without taxpayer help).
-Congress and the environmental left are like roosters taking credit for the sunrise, and wasting mountains of our money.
+There used to be subsidies for purchasers, and recently Congress has just passed more needless subsidies including tax rebates and adding charging stations (Tesla’s have doubled in the last two years without taxpayer help).
+Congress and the environmental left are like roosters taking credit for the sunrise (in 10 years they’ll tell you with a straight face that their policies deserve credit for the switch to EVs, even though they probably actually slowed progress and wasted mountains of our money.

 I’ll also grant that electrics avoid fuel taxes that pay for roads.
 Tesla knows exactly how much I drive, and it would be simple and affordable to pay the penny a mile (more or less) that everyone in normal states pays for roads.

-Just as we invite our open-minded but gun-hesitant friends to try a visit to the range with us, my best advice to anyone weight the matter is to hop in and drive one.
-You might have some fun, and if you’re a serious car guy you’ll add to your knowledge base that underlies your own opinions.
+My advice to Republicans: demonstrate your power of free thinking by looking at this objectively.
+Find a friend with a Tesla and check it out.
+Judge for yourself.
+If you’re impressed, talk to your broker about TSLA.
+Just as we in the firearms community invite our open-minded but gun-hesitant friends to try a visit to the range with us, my best advice to anyone weighing the matter is to hop in and drive one.
+You might have some fun, and if you’re a serious car guy/gal you’ll add to your knowledge base that underlies your own opinions.
 If you’re in DFW, maybe come by and take a ride with me!